Limax maximus: Mating

 The mating habits of Limax maximus are considered unusual among slugs: the hermaphrodite slugs court, usually for hours, by circling and licking each other.
 After this, the slugs will climb into a tree or other high area and then, entwined together, lower themselves on a thick string of mucus, evert their white translucent mating organs (penises) from their gonopores (openings on the right side of the head), entwine these organs, and exchange sperm.
 Both participants will later lay hundreds of eggs.

 Parasites

 Parasites of Limax maximus include the nematode Agfa flexilis, which lives in its salivary glands, the nematode Angiostoma limacis, which lives in its rectum, and Angiostrongylus costaricensis.

 Like some other slugs, this species is often infested by the white parasitic slug mite Riccardoella limacum.
 This mite swarms its body and invades its respiratory cavity.

 A meningitis-causing nematode, Angiostrongylus cantonensis, which normally infests the lungs of rats, has a larval stage which can only live in molluscs, including slugs.
-This nematode was once known to be a problem only in tropical areas, but it has since spread to other regions.
+This nematode was once only known to be a problem in tropical areas, but it has since spread to other regions.
 Live slugs that are accidentally eaten with improperly cleaned vegetables, such as lettuce, or slugs which have been improperly cooked, can act as vectors for the parasite.